UffizziCloud/about_uffizzi/README.md

 This repository contains basic information about [Uffizzi](https://uffizzi.com).

 ## About
-Uffizzi is a DevOps SaaS company that developed the Continuous Previews methodology (https://cpmanifesto.org and the supporting technology to provide the CP capability.
+Uffizzi is a DevOps SaaS company that provides development teams with a Continuous Previews technical capability.

 ## Features
 - [x] Continuous Previews- Fully automated on-demand feature level test environments with policy-based triggers